 After a silent and nondescript school life, I admitted myself in one of the top colleges of the city. life was really good; especially in the initial years because it was a completely new world for me.
 I was good in studies and community activities.
 I had always been keen in media and entertainment sector; especially animation genre.

-A Hollywood based animation studio was supposed to set up in India and I was selected for the core team.
-The test was difficult and lasted for 5 nights.
-I was working in another studio in the morning and used to go there to give a test in the night, but I was selected.
-And, there started a completely new journey in a different world all together.
-Foreign bosses, strict timings, difficult work and good money.
 Life was quite difficult because of the timings.
 We worked for long hours for 2 years and made a neat demo reel that won the hearts of people at my dream studio—Disney.
 There was no looking back from here; they gave us several projects to work on.
 We presented them the finest quality of computer graphics they ever saw from India and within next 5 years, we planted the map of India on the global animation market.
-Thereafter, we worked for many other animation giants from 5 continents and more than 50 countries.
+Thereafter, we worked for many other animation giants from 5 continents and more than 80 countries.
 Once, I had a team of 100 members to take care of.
 That was the peak of my joyful career.

 In 2008, a severe recession hit India and many people lost their job.
 I was leading a team of 100 members and as per the management’s decision, I had to let 22 go from my team.
 I had a fat income, so I requested the HR head to remove me and save at least 10 but she didn’t agree.
 I made other plans to at least 10 who were really good but the management and other team members didn’t agree.
 That night I cried a lot as I was hopeless and had to go all 21 but somewhere deep in my heart I realized that there is some problem with the world and has to be a way to change that problem.

-Since 2013, I have served thousands of needy and unstable people of my country including NGOs, private organizations and Government departments like police, army and tribal affairs.
-I am getting good with what I call HEART-TO-HEART NETWORKING and with grace of all my mentors and the ultimate creator, I have pledged my life to spread goodness and make us move from money towards prosperity.
+Since 2013, I have served thousands of needy and unstable people of my country including NGOs, private organizations and government departments like police, army and tribal affairs.
+I am getting good with what I call HEART-TO-HEART NETWORKING and with grace of all my friends, lovers, mentors and the whole universe, I have pledged my life to spread goodness and make us move from money towards prosperity.